Skip to main content

 Blog Post

 ... most successful computer languages are free to use.
 Of the 15 most popular computer programming languages...engineered DNA systems capable of storing data and computing inside living cells.
 He's also a co-founder of...digital genetic switches that enable cellular computing.
-These logic gates built from transcriptors are...BPA) Plasmid Collection along with a BIOFAB kit comprised of well-characterized bacterial transcription ....
+These logic gates built from transcriptors are...are available at Addgene as a BIOFAB kit comprised of well-characterized bacterial transcription and translation....
 What the BioBricks Foundation is seeking to accomplish is to make the engineering of biology much easier...carefully engineered to support reliable functional composition.
 In other words, these parts can be used over...logic shows up in mechanical systems, plumbing, computers, and now through BIL gates we've implemented them...

 Type